pondrejk/dizzer/chap-vis_challenges-density.md

 ## Aggregation

+!Todo -- isn't this denying the base property of BD (no aggregation?).
+No. It is visual aggregation at the end of the visualisation pipeline -- has many advantages: choosing the aggragation properties (not dictated by data provider), combinig data sources into aggragation ...

 Cartographic generalization model by McMaster and Shea (?) recognizes the following types of aggreation -- TODO

 The type of priary interest for us is the one using the equal-shape tesallerations.
 This type appears to be most flexible as data are aggragated to the standardized shape that is defined *ex ante* and therefore not dependent on the character of aggregated data.
 Unlike (e.g. interpolation methods, heatmaps, etc.) the referential geometry does not adjust to the changed data, which makes the computation performace quite scalable and predictable across higher data loads.